ahmadalkawasmeh/Scrabble/README.md

 			- "Load Game" loads a previously saved game
 			- "Quit Game" closes and terminates the current game

-		- "Game History Options" contains the following:
+		- "Game History Options" (not currently implemented) contains the following:
 			- "Undo" retracts your last move
 			- "Redo" reinstates your undon move, basically a Undo for your Undo